 General Information - Provides criminal penalties for individuals or entities that do not adhere to the regulations regarding financial arrangements between referring physicians (or a member of the physician’s immediate family) and entities that provided designated health services payable by Medicare or Medicaid.
 In contrast to the anti-kickback statute, it does not require any showing of the “wrongdoer’s” intent.
 Penalties can be applied if an arrangement exists that does not satisfy allowed exceptions.

 We have a team of people who look into all calls or mail regarding possible fraud, waste, and abuse of health care services.
 You do not have to share your name when making a report.
-Tell us of suspected fraud, waste, and abuse of services paid for by Highmark Health Options.
+Tell us of suspected fraud, waste, and abuse of services paid for by Highmark Health Options Duals.

-Report Medicaid fraud, waste, and abuse by contacting Highmark Health Options through mail, email, or phone.
+Report Medicaid fraud, waste, and abuse by contacting Highmark Health Options Duals through mail, email, or phone.
 You can also use the secure online form below.

 To report Fraud, Waste and Abuse by mail, please send your report to:

-Highmark Health Options
+Highmark Health Options Duals

 HHOFRAUD